 The clear juxtaposition of the furniture selection in the Modern Bohemian interior design theme is challenging to accomplish.

 The clearest way to do is by choosing all the big stuff (i.e. the statement furniture pieces like the sofa, dining table, etc.) to be stylishly modern while the accent pieces (like the coffee table, end table, wing chair, etc.) be bohemian.
-There’s a distinctly apparent use of midcentury modern style furniture in this interior design theme.
+There’s a distinctly apparent use of mid century modern furniture in this interior design theme.
 From stylish sideboards to leather-clad sofas and eclectic accent chairs, you can easy furnish such spaces by browsing through some major midcentury furniture outlets.

 Doing so would elevate the combined aesthetic of this theme.
 Modern Bohemian is all about mixing and matching, but since the bold parts always have a more apparent presence, you need to highlight the understated, chic, modern elements by using them in a much bigger ratio than the bolder ones.
 This is why all the large furniture elements are modern while the smaller accent pieces are vintage boho-chic.